Whether you are returning to the classroom or just finished alternative certification, you may be worried about your rusty spoken Spanish.

 3. Save your voice and use musical transition videos to tell your students all the commands of the daily routine using Transition Videos.
 As you listen to the music of classroom words, they will help you to speak them.
 Students and you need about 50 survival expressions to function in the target language and I have those in music as well – they will seep into your sub-conscious.

 Click on picture below to see what the transitions look like and how they establish class routines and minimize behavior problems.
+Since this blog was written, we created the Just Prep during Your Prep which may also help.

 If you are rusty in French – no problem!
 We have the videos in French as well as the bare bones skeleton of the first month’s lessons.
 We also have 50 Survival expressions and are creating a desk copy for the students, and adding music with the spoken words to each survival phrase.
 Click here for previews.